Donrwalsh/game/README.md

 Progress Bars start/end time are stored in the database to be used to create state when the page is opened.
 A new one can be kicked off and now a completed one needs to be able to be 'collected'.

 I slid the BarController into its own package and was getting some errors with the import/autowire of a service from a different package.
 Adding the @ComponentScan({...}) didn't seem to work.
 I've determined this is an IntelliJ community edition thing and the server actually works correctly despite the supposed error.
 Thankfully, invalidating the cache and restarting seemed to fix the visual bug.

+Ok, so now I've got a small handful of endpoints.
+Seems like a good time to figure out how to test them.
+Tinkered with it for a bit on my own and spiraled quickly out of control.
+Going to look at a tutorial on it to get some guidance.

+[] by way of request params enable 'faking' of user login